MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 Using a Validate CSV rule, it would look like this in validation:

-NOTE: You need to sign up for the Azure Form Recognizer service.
+NOTE: You need to sign up for the Azure AI Document Intelligence service.
 Paid plans for the prebuilt models are available for 10$ per 1000 pages (S0 Plan for Prebuilt document types).
-There is also a free, 1-year plan (F0) where you can test the engine with prebuilt models up to 500 pages per month for free.

 IMPORTANT: The processing speed in the free plan is limited to only 1 call per 2 seconds and only reads 2 pages of the invoice.
 For the paid plan (S0 plan), the processing speed is 15 calls per second, which is 30 times faster than the free plan and reads all the pages of the invoice.